 And there are some others, such as our world record ice bar and luge and some sentimental favorites.

-How can you tell if a fire was arson?That's actually a very good question.
+How many years of work experience do you REALLY need before applying?That's actually a very good question.
 There are generally two sources for the blocks that ice carvers use day to day.
 The first is the icehouse style of ice block that is mass produced by ice companies.
 The old-style icehouses that I occasionally visit in my area have rows and rows of "cans" that are suspended in a freezing solution.
 These cans are filled with water and freeze solid over the course of a couple of days.
 They bubble air into the water through long metal tubes that they pull out just before they get frozen in and the water movement caused by the bubbling action helps make the ice clear.
 However, these blocks rarely are completely clear because salts and air get trapped in the center.
 So they end up looking like a mostly clear block of ice with a white core in the center.
 These blocks are relatively cheap, but they're often not ideal for carving because of the white portion in the center.
 The other main source for carving blocks are specialized ice block makers called Clinebell machines (although Clinebell Equipment Company no longer makes all the machines).
 Blocks from these machines are slowly frozen completely clear over three or four days and the machine is set up in such a way that you can freeze stuff into the block as it's being made.
 (Ice carvers freeze all kinds of stuff into ice blocks for events.)
 Each of the machines only makes one or two blocks at a time, and they take longer and the blocks are usually better quality, so the blocks are more expensive when sold.
 But because the machines are smaller and self-contained, ice sculpting companies are often able to own their own block machines rather than buy blocks from an ice company.
 Both the can blocks and the Clinebell blocks are of a similar size and usually weigh somewhere between 250 and 400 lbs.
 The "standard" is 300 lbs.
 These blocks, however, are tiny compared to the giant blocks we carve in Alaska, or the ones they use to build the ice hotels in Sweden and elsewhere.
 The blocks we use in Alaska are harvested from a frozen pond using heavy equipment and might weigh anywhere from almost two tons to over three.
 The ones used for the Swedish ice hotel come from the Torne River.
 There are also a few giant ice block machines in the world that make blocks of a similar size to the natural Alaskan and Swedish blocks.

 In the pic that is/was on the front of the site where I'm carving a dog with a chainsaw, that's a standard Stihl electric chainsaw, which is a very high quality saw that costs about 3 times more than a Craftsman saw, for example.
 Ice carvers do tend to modify their chainsaws, however, especially the chains.
 We take off a lot of the safety features so that the saw will cut faster.
 Most of these safety features are designed to protect woodcutters from kickback, which is where the saw tip comes back at the operator so hard and so fast that it's impossible to stop; very dangerous!
 Ice doesn't create kickback like wood does though, so we don't need the kickback safety features; they just slow us down, and a lot of the time, we're kind of in a hurry!